This website uses cookies to ensure you get the best experience.

 The Laguna Bacalar or Lagoon of Seven Colours is breathtakingly beautiful.
 On your first day here just check out one of the many beautiful beach clubs and relax after your travel day.
 If you’re feeling more active, you can check out the San Felipe Fortress in the centre.

-How to get from Tulum to Bacalar with public transport:
+How to Get from Tulum to Bacalar by Public Transport:

 Direct ADO buses from Tulum to Bacalar run very frequently.
 Travel time is around 3 hours.